 ANSWER: For annual re-assessments, do not worry if those are late.
-Once the 1135 waiver has been fully approved by CMS, there will be up to 12 months to get those reassessments done after the state of emergency has been lifted.
+The 1135 waiver has been fully approved by CMS as of April 6, 2020.
+There will be up to 12 months to get those reassessments done after the state of emergency has been lifted.
 This is 12 months from the end of the authorization period if it ends during the state of emergency.
 The 12 months starts the date the state of emergency is lifted.

-This applies to the below questions as well related to evaluations.
+\This applies to the below questions as well related to evaluations.